 Anyone considering a DST must assume that their equity will remain invested until the properties are sold.
 DSTs are long-term investments, with expected investment periods typically between five (5) and ten (10) years.
-There is no secondary or public market where an investor can sell their ownership interests in a DST.
-Also, each DST offering includes additional restrictions on resale.
+There is no public market where an investor can sell their ownership interests in a DST.
+At Realized, however, we have established a Secondary Market for seasoned DST interests on our marketplace, where investors can evaluate, list, and receive offers for their beneficial interests.
+Note, each DST offering includes additional restrictions on resale.3

 1031 DST Investors Have No Control

 When the IRS approved the DST structure for exchanges, it stipulated that the 1031 investors could not have any operational control or decision making authority of the underlying properties.
 While most sponsors welcome and even encourage investors in a DST to provide feedback or input, this should not be confused with control.
 The DST investor cannot take any an action, whether it’s a minor change like planting flowers or major decisions like when to sell a property.

 A 1031 DST Cannot Raise New Capital

 Again, per IRS requirements, once the DST offering is closed, there can be no future contributions to the DST by either current or new investors.
 Major capital items like a replacing a roof or a parking lot can easily consume several years of profits.
 Similarly, the change in occupancy or rents can result in substantial reductions in property cash flow.
 Since a DST can not raise new capital with one of these expected or unexpected events occur, setting aside appropriately sufficient reserves is paramount.